Salt Gradient Solar Ponds

 low-salinity water floats on top of high-salinity water.
 The

-layers of salt solutions increase in concentration (and therefore
+layers of salt solutions increase in concentration (and

-uniformly high salt concentration.
+solution has a uniformly high salt concentration.

 There are 3 distinct layers of water in the pond: